 Pet grief is a natural process of coping with the emotional and physical loss of a loved pet.
 Dealing with the loss of a pet is not something that should be ignored.
 Rather, it should be honored and taken seriously.
-Taking the time and space that we need to acknowledge our feelings and emotions will allow us to eventually move on in a healthy and meaningful way.
-It is normal to react to the recent loss of a pet in a variety of ways.
+Taking the time and space that we need to acknowledge our feelings and emotions will allow us to eventually move on in a healthy and meaningful way to react to the recent loss of a pet in a variety of ways.
 Sometimes we may find ourselves in denial, shock, or disbelief regarding the loss of a pet.
 If not recognized this could lead to depression, anxiety, or isolation.

 Guilt is often one of the most common emotions we find ourselves struggling with when we lose a pet.
 Regardless of how or why we no longer have the pet, we often begin to feel guilty for all the ways we treated or mistreated our pet.
 Maybe you feel guilty for not taking your dog on enough walks, or long enough walks.
 Maybe you feel guilty for leaving work too early in the morning, or not getting home early enough to play with your pet.
 Maybe you feel like you didn’t spoil your pet enough, or that you spoiled your pet too much.
 No matter what, guilt is a normal sentiment that we find ourselves struggling with.

 What to do…

 According to the American Veterinary Medical Association, there are six things that you can do to cope with the loss of a pet:

 When we can live in the present and recognize that we are now without our pet companion, it will benefit them in the long-term process of moving forward.
 According to the AVMA, “Just as it took time to build the relationship with your pet, it will take time to get used to him or her not being there”.

 Respecting your emotions and accepting your feelings of grief is not only a necessary step but a healthy step towards processing the loss and being able to move forward.